 Ever heard the expression…”What Can Go Will Go Wrong?”
 Allow me to explain…

 The last time I went camping, I was in high school and with my parents and sister.
 I was charged with the task of finding a campground (mind you this was in the internet dial-up days) so, I set along on my task to find the best place possible.
 I called several places for more information but only one place called me back so OF COURSE this had to be the place for us.
+We actually went in our RV aand the battery died halfway through our holiday…not good.
+Luckily we had a spare RV Battery which saved the day!

 The best way to describe the stables and condition of the horses is for me to tell you if PETA ever caught wind of that place they would have laid down a serious smack down shutdown.
 The horses were thin, diseased looking, with ribs showing and skin ailments.
 We could not believe our eyes and it hurt to look at them.
 On top of that, the stable owners wanted to charge us $75 a person to ride!
 We were like mmmk NO!